Medical Grade Skin Care: What’s the Big Deal?

 Those products are good for moisturizing and care certainly better than nothing.
 But there are better ways to achieve fresher, younger-looking skin without cosmetic procedures.

 Many patients don’t realize that most of the advances in skincare science come from the work of medical-grade skincare companies.
+Skin health is a very serious topic and good quality products that work on all skin types are invaluable.
 The ingredients and formulas used are usually similar in strength and potency to prescription skincare products, and they’re proven effective with exhaustive testing and clinical trials.

 What Makes Medical Grade Skincare Products Better?

 After all the skincare marketing they’re exposed to, it’s understandable when my clients swear by their skincare products purchased at drugstores.
-But medical grade products are better!
+But medical grade is better for every skin type.

 These products and formulations are extensively studied, and the efficacy data is published in peer-reviewed medical journals.
 They’re also tested in thousands of patients with various skin types and then are compared to a placebo group.